 9. Management and Organizational Structure

-These components are mostly on the restaurant business plan template.
+These components are primarily included in the restaurant business plan template.
 They will work together to provide a holistic view of your restaurant’s concept, market opportunity, and financial viability.

 How long does it typically take to write a restaurant business plan?